-Almost every day, but certainly any week I'm surprised to find people state "this is complex".
-It is not only novices in the field, politicians, audience-hungry businessmen or profit-seeking consultants that make the claim, some very well known names, even guru's that should know (do know?) better, commit the crime. >I know, over the last 10, maybe 15 years, using the C-word has become very popular.
+Almost every day, but certainly any week I'm surprised to find people state "this is complex" or "this is complex adaptive system" or "we live in a complex world".
+It is not only novices in the field, politicians, audience-hungry businessmen or profit-seeking consultants that make the claim, some very well known names, even guru's that should know (do know?) better, commit the crime.
+I know, over the last 10, maybe 15 years, using the C-word has become very popular.
 The biggest rise was after we all survived the Y2K bug and around 2002 one could hardly open a newspaper, watch television or have a conversation at the office and the complexity word could be heard.

 I might happen to have noticed the rise probably with more early interest than many others as I've been active in the complexity field since 1991 as described in my "provenance" opening blog on PNI2.
 So complexity and complex adaptive systems are household notions for me for almost 25 years now and familiar terms for quite some time before that.